 ARRTC Key Knowledge Needs

 The content and outcomes of the eriss research program are assessed annually by ARRTC against the priorities set out in the ARRTC Key Knowledge Needs (KKN).
 The KKNs define the key research priorities within each of the geographic domains in the ARR relating to monitoring, closure and rehabilitation for current (Ranger and Jabiluka), rehabilitated (Nabarlek) and legacy (South Alligator River Valley) mine sites.
-A major revision and update of the KKNs is currently underway which will be informed by the outcomes of an ecological risk assessment of the rehabilitation and closure phases of Ranger Uranium Mine in early 2013.
+The KKNs will be revised based on the outcomes of an ecological risk assessment of the rehabilitation and closure phases of Ranger Uranium Mine to be finalised in late 2015.

 ARRTC generally meets twice a year.
 These meetings can be attended by observers.